HT-YU21/MEMO-for-SA/README.md

 # MEMO-for-SA
 MEMO: A Novel Dataset for Multi-lEvel and Multi-dOmain Sentiment Analysis

+**Introduction**

 MEMO introduces a new dataset called multi-level and multi-domain for sentiment analysis.
 Each opinion contains a short text with at least two sentences and two aspects with different domains and sentiment polarities.

+**Usage**

+The folder "final MEMO" contains training, testing, and developing sets of the original MEMO dataset.

+The folder "ALSA" contains MEMO and baseline datasets for aspect-level sentiment analysis methods.

+The folder "SLSA" contains MEMO and baseline datasets for sentence-level sentiment analysis methods.

+The folder "DLSA" contains MEMO and baseline datasets for document-level sentiment analysis methods.

 # ALSA-models on MEMO